raquo/laminar-examples/README.md

 This repo contains a TodoMVC implementation and an assortment of random components using my [Laminar](https://github.com/raquo/laminar) reactive UI library for Scala.js.

-The **[TodoMVC](http://todomvc.com/)** example is decent Laminar code, except all its Scala code is deliberately put into one file for easier cross-reference.
-See `todomvc/TodoMvcApp.scala` for the implementation.
+The standard TodoMVC example is decent Laminar code, except all its Scala code is deliberately put into one file for easier cross-reference.
+See **[TodoMvcApp.scala](https://github.com/raquo/laminar-examples/blob/master/src/main/scala/todomvc/TodoMvcApp.scala)** for the implementation.

 The stuff in `oldstuff` is old.
 Duh.
 I should probably delete most of it.